 Meanwhile, Leddy showed how he could be a two-way defenseman with offensive upside on the Blackhawks.
 After splitting time between the NHL and the American Hockey League (AHL) in his rookie year, he put up an impressive 37 points over 82 games in the 2011-12 season.
 After that, he never looked back as he continued being an everyday contributor.
 He was a part of the Blackhawks team that won the Stanley Cup in 2012-13, proving his importance on a championship contender.

 Leddy’s stint in Chicago came to an end in 2014 when he was traded to the New York Islanders in a four-player deal.
 Fortunately, he ended up transitioning easily into playing for his new team.
-He started his Islanders career with four straight seasons of at least 37 points and continues to be a top-4 defenseman for them to this day.
+He started his Islanders career with four straight seasons of at least 37 points.
+During the 2021 offseason, he was traded to the Detroit Red Wings.

 After all of those years, the Wild finally drafted a first-round prospect who turned out.
 The only problem: it didn’t happen while he was in their organization.